ayjayt/issuebot/README.md

 There is a list of dependencies below- you can use your own dep manager or just use `go get`

+This project now has files necessary to use **godep** if you want to vendor the dependencies.

 _Hint: `git clone` this repo to your `$GOPATH/src` directory; `go help gopath` and `go help importpath` for more info_

 ### Make commands (more in _Makefile_):